MarkusUllenbruch/Timeseries-Anomaly-Detection/README.md

 Image Source: https://lilianweng.github.io/lil-log/2018/08/12/from-autoencoder-to-beta-vae.html

 The Input data is inputed into the Encoder Neural Network and is crunched into a low dimensional representation.
 The number of Parameters, that describe this low-dimensional representation is much smaller than the inputed original data.
 For example the Input is a timeseries sample with 500 timesteps, then the data could be crunched by the Encoder into a vector representation with only 20 entries - This is called the Bottleneck or Bottleneck-Layer or Latent-Representation.
-The Decoder inputs the low dimensional representation of the data and crunches the data back into the shape of the original data sample.
-The whole Network tries to reconstruct its own input!
+The Decoder takes the low-dimensional representation of the data as input and decrunches the data back into the shape of the original data sample (500).
+The whole Network therefore does nothing else, as trying to reconstruct its own input!
 This is why it is trained without labels - only with features!
+Features in - Features out!

 ## Variational Autoencoder (VAE)
 <img src="https://lilianweng.github.io/lil-log/assets/images/vae-gaussian.png" width="500">